NUTRITION CONSULTANCY

 To strengthen the body’s immune system by producing white blood cells.

-To eliminate excess fluid from the tissues.
+To eliminate excess fluid from the tissues by gentle pumping movements.

 The Benefits of MLD